DIGITALAX/digitalax-contracts/CONTRIBUTING.md

 >
 >

-To work on this repository, you should first develop a good understanding of the Digitalax project and the different components working.
-Please Check Out: [Digitalax Gitbook](https://digitalax.gitbook.io/digitalax/) to read our intro to Digitalax.
+To work on this repository, you should first develop a good understanding of the DIGITALAX project and the different components working.
+Please Check Out: [DIGITALAX Gitbook](https://digitalax.gitbook.io/digitalax/) to read our intro to DIGITALAX.
 Make sure to read the relevant README files in the repository you are looking to modify or create an issue for.

 ### What is an acceptable contribution?